 Creating an agent administrator is optional.
-An agent administrator can manage agents in Oracle OpenSSO, including:
+An agent administrator can manage agents in OpenSSO Enterprise, including:

-- Agent management: Use the agent administrator to manage agents either in the Oracle OpenSSO Console or by executing the ssoadm utility. - Agent installation: If you install the agent using the custom installation option (agentadmin --custom-install) and want to have the installation program create the agent profile, specify the agent administrator (and password file) when you are prompted.
+- Agent management: Use the agent administrator to manage agents either in the OpenSSO Enterprise Console or by executing the ssoadm utility. - Agent installation: If you install the agent using the custom installation option (agentadmin --custom-install) and want to have the installation program create the agent profile, specify the agent administrator (and password file) when you are prompted.

-▼ To Create an Agent Administrator
+To Create an Agent Administrator

-- 1 Login to Oracle OpenSSO Console as amadmin. - 2 Create a new agents administrator group: - a.
+- 1 Login to OpenSSO Enterprise Console as amadmin. - 2 Create a new agents administrator group: - a.
 Click Access Control, realm-name, Subjects, and then Group. - b.
 Click New. - c.
 In ID, enter the name of the group.
+For example: agentadming roup

-For example: agent admingroup - d.
+- d.
 Click OK. - 3 Create a new agent administrator user and add the agent administrator user to the agents administrator group: - a.
 Click Access Control, realm-name, Subjects, and then User. - b.
 Click New and provide the following values: - ID: Name of the agent administrator.
-For example: agentadminuser This is the name you will use to login to the Oracle OpenSSO Console. - First Name (optional), Last Name, and Full Name.
-For simplicity, use the same name for each of these values that you specified in the previous step for ID. - Password (and confirmation) - User Status: Active - c.
-Click OK. - d.
-Click the new agent administrator name. - e.
-On the Edit User page, click Group. - f.
-Add the agents administrator group from Available to Selected. - g.
-Click Save. - 4 Assign read and write access to the agents administrator group: - a.
+For example: agentadminuser This is the name you will use to login to the OpenSSO Enterprise Console. - First Name (optional), Last Name, and Full Name.

+For simplicity, use the same name for each of these values that you specified in the previous step for ID.

+- Password (and confirmation)

+- User Status: Active

+- c.
+Click OK.

+- d.
+Click the new agent administrator name.

+- e.
+On the Edit User page, click Group.

+- f.
+Add the agents administrator group from Available to Selected.

+- g.
+Click Save.

+- 4 Assign read and write access to the agents administrator group:

+- a.
 Click Access Control, realm-name, Privileges and then on the new agents administrator group link.

 - b.
-Check Read and write access to all configured Agents. - c.
+Check Read and write access to all configured Agents.

+- c.
 Click Save.

+- Next Steps Login into the OpenSSO Enterprise Console as the new agent administrator.
+The only available top-level tab is Access Control.
+Under realm-name, you will see only the Agents tab and sub tabs.